vijayraavi/architecture-center/docs/cloud-adoption/governance/journeys/small-to-medium-enterprise/best-practice-explained.md

 ### Logging and reporting

-At this point, a **Cloud Native** pattern to logging and reporting is suggested but not required of any development team.
+Logging and reporting decisions determine how your store log data and how the monitoring and reporting tools that keep IT staff informed on operational health are structured.
+In this narrative a **[Cloud Native](../../../decision-guides/log-and-report/overview.md#cloud-native)** pattern for logging and reporting is suggested, but not required of any development team at this point.

 - No governance requirements have been set regarding the data to be collected for logging or reporting purposes.
 - Additional analysis will be needed before releasing any protected data or mission-critical workloads.